Scientific Name:

 Key ID Features:

-Leaves basal forming a rosette, succulent, usually glaucous (some are green and tinged red, other are pubescent); florets on peduncles above foliage, cymose but may appear raceme- or panicle-like, five petals, commonly yellow, orange, and/ or red.
+Leaves basal forming a rosette, succulent, usually glaucous (some are green and tinged red, other are pubescent); flowers on peduncles above foliage, cymose but may appear raceme- or panicle-like, five petals, commonly yellow, orange, and/ or red.

 Habit: